What Happened To Vault Soda?

 © History Oasis

-While Coca-Cola's extensive product testing likely identified the neon green color as alluring for the young demographics it targeted, for many mainstream consumers it may have crossed a threshold from bold to unnatural.
+Coca-Cola’s extensive product testing identified the neon green color as alluring for the young people, but it failed to pick up a larger consumer base.

-Its alarming glow under fluorescent lighting supposedly led some to decry Vault as a "frankendrink" better suited for mad scientists than public consumption.
+Critics went on to claim that Vault was a “frankendrink” better suited for mad scientists than public consumption.

 COCA-COLA MAY HAVE PURPOSEFULLY DESIGNED VAULT TO FAIL